harihaysrun/coffee/README.md

     1. Click on the hamburger menu icon at the top right
     2. Click on "Bookmarks" tab
 2. **On desktop**
-    1. Click on the "Bookmarks" button on or navbar
+    1. Click on the "Bookmarks" button in the navbar
 3. Scroll through whole list
 4. In the case that there's an interesting name that stays on your mind (but you can't remember its full name), type what you remember in the search bar
 5. Click on the search icon button next to it & the result will show up